d3ward/ntp/README.md

 Licensed under https://creativecommons.org/licenses/by-nc-sa/4.0/

-This is the New Tab Page of Kiwi Browser, open-source and free to use in non-commercial projects.
+This is a fork of the New Tab Page from Kiwi Browser, open-source and free to use in non-commercial projects.

 The New Tab Page is in two parts: